 Dexterity is a combination of coordination and quickness.
-A high Dexterity score (15+) gives a character a bonus on "to-hit" rolls when attacking with a bow or other ranged weapon, and a low score (8 or less) gives a penalty of -1 to such rolls.
+It is the Prime Attribute for Thieves (if they are used).
+A high Dexterity score (15+) gives a character a bonus on "to-hit" rolls when attacking with a bow or other ranged weapon, and a low score (6 or less) gives a penalty of -1 to such rolls.
+Dexterity can be used to modify a character's Armor Class.